 In this course students address where we are today and how artists and designers have used their expressive capacity to reflect on current culture.
 Through virtual museum, gallery and artist studio tours we will examine what artists and designers are doing and saying about contemporary issues and the role their work plays in society and how it can inspire your personal creative work.

 Film viewing and reading assignments on the lives and works of key contemporary artists and designers relevant to the Featured Topic give understanding of how creativity and invention always flourish during times of uncertainty.
 Emphasis in this course is on concept development through research strategies that help avoid the common pitfalls of the cliché, plagiarism and citing inaccurate information.
-Additionally, students develop the ability to speak, write and present in clear, well-reasoned ways demonstrated through their Featured Topic final presentation.
+Students develop the ability to speak, write and present in clear, well-reasoned ways about the work they create in the Featured Topic.

 Registration for Visual and Critical Language is included when you register for a Featured Topics course of your choosing.

 Throughout the program, students will interact with their instructor and peers in two ways.
 Live Zoom sessions offer face-to-face time for students to engage with the instructor and their peers.
 Live sessions may consist of lectures, material and other demonstrations, project development and group critiques.
-With our learning management system, Canvas, instructors provide a sequential curriculum consisting of prerecorded lectures and demonstrations; resources, research links and materials; and assignment outlines.
+Instructors use Canvas, our learning management system, to provide a sequential curriculum consisting of prerecorded lectures and demonstrations; resources, research links and materials; and assignment outlines.
 Students share in-progress work and concepts, present fully developed projects, and participate in peer discussions to support their own work and the work of their fellow students.
 Students receive direct and responsive support from instructors to promote advanced learning.